License Conditions (EULA)

 2.3.
 This place of jurisdiction also applies if the Customer has no general place of jurisdiction (i.e. residence) in Germany and is not a user who falls under the general jurisdiction of the European Union, Norway, Iceland, or Switzerland.

-2.4 In principle the place of jurisdiction for obligations arising from this agreement is Munich, Germany.
+2.4 In principle the place of jurisdiction for obligations arising from this agreement is Darmstadt, Germany.
 Statutory regulations on jurisdiction are not affected.

 3.1.
 The Software enables the Customer to send their computer-screen display via the Internet to the computer screens of persons who they select themselves (hereinafter referred to as Participants) and display information on those screens (in what is hereinafter referred to as a Session).
 Further specifications are to be found in the relevant product description.

 3.3.
-The point of transfer for server-based services provided to the Customer is the outgoing server of the Snapview system.
+The point of transfer for server-based services provided to the Customer is the outgoing server of the Mikogo system.

 4.1.
 The Customer shall receive authorization for a limited period of time for the joint use of the server software, and for the use of the client software and the executable file (license).
 If the software is procured in return for payment, the Customer will be sent a license code with which, following registration, they can activate the agreed software functions in accordance with the product description in the user account management.